Tatsinnit/azure-docs/articles/batch/batch-application-packages.md

 ### ApplicaitonPackageError

-The possible cause of this error is the internal process failure mechanism which gets triggered when an unforseen circumstances got trigger.
+The possible cause of this error is the internal process failure caused when an unforseen circumstances got trigger while downloading, unpacking or collecting information about application package in use.

 For example:

 ![ApplicaitonPackageError error details returned from node][14]

 ## Wrap up
 With application packages, you can help your customers select the applications for their jobs and specify the exact version to use when processing jobs with your Batch-enabled service.
 You might also provide the ability for your customers to upload and track their own applications in your service.